mdimascio-lab/FtcRobotController/README.md

 * Adds explanatory text to failed items on the inspection activities.
 To view the explanatory text tap the red warning icon for a failed item.
 * In the Blocks editor: added a new kind of variable set block that sets the variable and also returns the new value.
 * Changes the way that camera controls behave for a SwitchableCamera.
 Now, each method (such as getExposure, getMinExposure, getMaxExposure, setExposure for ExposureControl) acts on the currently active camera.
-* Adds support for the REV USB PS4 Compatible Gamepad (REV-31-2983)
+* Adds support for the REV USB PS4 Compatible org.firstinspires.ftc.teamcode.Gamepad (REV-31-2983)
 * Adds ConceptAprilTagMultiPortal OpMode
 * Adds support for OctoQuad Quadrature Encoder & Pulse Width Interface Module
 * Adds the ExportAprilTagLibraryToBlocks annotation that indicates that a static method that returns an AprilTagLibrary is exported to the Blocks programming environment.
 The corresponding block will appear in the Blocks toolbox along with the built-in tag libraries.